WingRiders/on-chain-dao-governance/README.md

 }
 ```

-### Scripts

-Simple off-chain command line utility to manage proposals using the DAO wallet.
-A proposal is just a UTxO in the DAO wallet.
-Managing the proposal therefore means spending it in various ways, the action distinguished by the transaction metadata.
-The script takes as a configuration the mnemonic to the assigned DAO wallet and based on the selected action spends the proposal UTxO accordingly.

-#### Cancel proposal

-**Inputs:**

-- Proposal txHash
-- Cancellation reason
-- Beneficiary - address where the collateral for creating a proposal should be sent

-This creates a transaction spending the proposal UTxO with metadata specifying the “Cancel Proposal” operation and the reason for cancellation.
-The governance tokens collateral is sent to the beneficiary.

-#### Finalize proposal

-**Inputs:**

-- Proposal txHash
-- Results JSON (can be obtained from /proposal endpoint)
-- Beneficiary - address where the collateral for creating a proposal should be sent.

-This creates a transaction spending the proposal UTxO with metadata specifying the “Conclude Proposal” operation and other fields parsed from the results JSON.
-The overall result can be either that the proposal passed or failed depending on if the proposal met the participation criteria.
-The metadata further includes a final tally of the validated votes.
-The governance tokens collateral is sent to the beneficiary.

 ### Library

 The library is not specific to one deployment of the governance framework.
 It gets the required configuration options and deployment-specific data from the backend which acts as the configuration store.
 This enables the library and associated example white-label UI to be easy to deploy without any additional manual build steps needed.